lucasmeijer/lucasmeijer.com-hugo/content/posts/cpp.md

 We find this safety mechanism catches a _lot_ of bugs before they get committed, resulting in efficient use of all cores.
 It becomes impossible to code a deadlock or a race condition.
 Results are guaranteed to be deterministic regardless of how many threads are running, or how many time a thread gets interrupted by some other process.

-## Controlling the whole stack
+## Hacking the whole stack

 By having control over all these components we can get benefits by making them be aware of eachother.
 For example, a common case for a vectorization not happening, is that the compiler cannot guarantee that two pointers do not point to the same memory (aliasing).
 We know two NativeArray's will never alias, because we wrote the collection library, and we can use that knowledge in Burst, so it won't have to give up on an optimization because it's afraid two array pointers might point to the same memory.

 Similarly, we wrote the [Unity.Mathmetics](https://github.com/Unity-Technologies/Unity.Mathematics) math library.
 Burst has intimite knowledge of it.
 It will (in the future) be able to do accuracy sacrificing optimizations for things like math.sin().
 Because to Burst math.sin() is not just any C# method to compile, it will understand the trigonometric properties of sin(), understand that sin(x) == x for small values of x (which Burst might be able to prove), understand it can be replaced by a taylor series expansion for a certain accuracy sacrifice.

 ## Distinction between engine code and game code dissapears

-By writing Unity's runtime code in HPC#, the "engine" and the game are written in the same language.
+By writing Unity's runtime code in HPC#, the engine and the game are written in the same language.
 Runtime systems that we have converted to HPC#, we will distribute as source.
 Everyone will be able to learn from them, improve them, tailor them.
 We'll have a level playing field, where nothing is stopping users from writing a better particle system / physics system / renderer than we write.
 I expect many people will ([here's a user writing a physics engine](https://forum.unity.com/threads/sources-available-physics-in-pure-ecs.531716/) completely in user code, before we ship a HPC# physics engine).
 By having our internal development process be much more like our users development process, we'll also feel our users pain more directly, and we can focus all our efforts into improving a single workflow, instead of two different ones.

 ## Join us